DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 The business scenario of our example app is the import of CO2 consumption figures from a local file.
 They will have to approved before showing up in a consolidated table.
 A wizard will guide the importing user.

 The hackathon includes the following technologies:
 * Power Apps: Model driven apps with custom pages
 * Power Automate: Flows (embedded in Power Apps)
 * Using dataverse & solutions

 Out of scope are the following technologies:
-* Power Apps: Other app types such as Power Pages/ Canvas apps
+* Power Apps

-* Model driven apps: Dashboards/ Dataverse Table based pages
+  Other app types such as Power Pages/ Canvas apps.
+Model driven apps based on dashboards/ dataverse Table based pages are also out of scope.

 * Creation of underlying dataverse data model (We provide a full implementation that only needs to be imported by you into the environment)

 The following things will be provided to you: